MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-licensing-organization.md

 There are two kinds of Power BI subscription licenses for organizations: standard and premium.

-- Standard - With a standard, self-service Power BI subscription, admins can assign per user licenses.
+- Standard - With a standard, self-service Power BI subscription, administrators can assign per user licenses.
 There's a per user monthly fee for Power BI Pro licenses.
 This license type enables collaboration, publishing, sharing, and ad-hoc analysis.
 Content is saved to shared storage capacity that is fully managed by Microsoft.
 - Premium - A Power BI Premium subscription license allocates a capacity to an organization.
 This subscription type is suitable for enterprise BI, big data analytics, cloud and on-premises reporting.
 Premium provides advanced administration and deployment controls.
 Reserved compute and storage resources are managed by capacity admins in your organization.
 There's a monthly cost for this reserved environment.
 In addition to other Premium advantages, content stored in Premium capacity can be accessed by and distributed to users who don't have Power BI Pro licenses.
 At least one user must have a Power BI Pro license assigned to use Premium, and content creators and developers need a Power BI Pro license.

 The two types of subscriptions aren't mutually exclusive.
 You can have both Power BI Premium and standard.
 In this configuration, content stored in Premium capacity can be shared with all users and shared capacity is available.
 For information about capacity limits, see [Manage data storage in Power BI workspaces](../admin/service-admin-manage-your-data-storage-in-power-bi.md).